 ~Communication only happens from top to bottom.

 ~Superiors with authority can misuse it for their benefit.

 ~Decisions are taken by a single person and can go wrong.

 Line and Staff Structure

-Though a line structure is suitable for most organizations, especially the small ones, it is not effective for larger companies.
-This is where the line and staff organizational structure comes into play.
 Line and staff structure combines the line structure where information and approvals come from top to bottom, with staff departments for support and specialization.
 Line and staff organizational structures are more centralized.
-Managers of line and staff have authority over their subordinates, but staff managers have no authority over line managers and their subordinates.
-The decision-making process becomes slower in this type of organizational structure because of several layers and guidelines.
-Also, there is formality involved.
+The decision-making process becomes slower in this type of organizational structure.

 This kind of organizational structure classifies people according to the function they perform in their professional life or according to the functions performed by them in the organization.
 The organization chart for a functional organization consists of a Vice President, a Sales Department, a Customer Service Department, an Engineering or Production Department, an Accounting Department, an Administration Department, etc.